RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ![Evaluate quality of content](../../content/images/nginx.png)

  :thumbsup: Look at development activity of the role and number of downloads.
-Ansible Galaxy makes this evaulation easy by putting it on the front page of each role, as marked above.
+Ansible Galaxy makes this evaluation easy by putting it on the front page of each role, as marked above.
 If there is not a lot of activity, there may be a risk that the role is not maintained.

 :boom: Now that we've seen that the nginx role seems solid.
 We need to install the role.
 Run: